PeterNaydenov/dt-shape/README.md

      // Use dt-toolbox library:
      let dt = dtbox.init(data).value

-     // Build data according dataShape
-     let resultDT = shape ( dt , dataShape )
+     // Build data according dataShape.
+Result will be in DT format. let resultDT = shape ( dt , dataShape )

-     // Result will be in DT format.
-If want it back to standard object: let result = shape ( dt, dataShape ).build()
+     // If want it back as a standard object: let result = shape ( dt, dataShape ).build()

 ```